-- 132 The elements representing the presentation and disclosure requirements of IAS 1 Presentation of Financial Statements and IAS 7 Statement of Cash Flows can be found in multiple presentation groups within the IFRS Taxonomy: - (a) IAS 1 Presentation of Financial Statements: - (i) [110000] 'General information about financial statements'; - (ii) [210000] 'Statement of financial position, current/non-current'; - (iii) [220000] 'Statement of financial position, order of liquidity'; - (iv) [310000] 'Statement of comprehensive income, profit or loss, by function of expense'; - (v) [320000] 'Statement of comprehensive income, profit or loss, by nature of expense'; - (vi) [410000] 'Statement of comprehensive income, OCI components presented net of tax'; - (vii) [420000] 'Statement of comprehensive income, OCI components presented before tax'; and - (viii) [610000] 'Statement of changes in equity'. - (b) IAS 7 Statement of Cash Flows: - (i) [510000] 'Statement of cash flows, direct method'; and - (ii) [520000] 'Statement of cash flows, indirect method'. - 133 If a Standard does not specify whether an entity is required to present an item in the primary financial statements, the corresponding IFRS Taxonomy element for that item is placed within the presentation group applicable to that particular Standard.
-For example, IFRS 15 Revenue from Contracts with Customers does not specify that 'Revenue from contracts with customers' and 'Contract assets' should be presented, respectively, in the statement of comprehensive income and the statement of financial position.
-The corresponding IFRS Taxonomy elements for these items will be found only within the presentation group '[831150] Notes Revenue from contracts with customers'. - 134 Elements that reflect common reporting practice and that are often presented in primary financial statements are normally included within the following IFRS Taxonomy presentation groups: - (a) [800100] 'Notes Subclassifications of assets, liabilities and equities'; - (b) [800200] 'Notes Analysis of income and expense'; - (c) [800300] 'Notes Statement of cash flows, additional disclosures'; and - (d) [800400] 'Notes Statement of changes in equity, additional disclosures'. - 135 Preparers need to consider the IFRS Taxonomy content in its entirety when tagging primary financial statements.
-Preparers may choose to first review the presentation groups referred to in paragraphs 132 and 134 to find an element to tag a disclosure presented in their primary financial statements.
+- The elements representing the presentation and disclosure requirements of IAS 1 Presentation of Financial Statements and IAS 7 Statement of Cash Flows can be found in multiple presentation groups within the IFRS Taxonomy: - (a) IAS 1 Presentation of Financial Statements: - (i) [110000] 'General information about financial statements'; - (ii) [210000] 'Statement of financial position, current/non-current'; - (iii) [220000] 'Statement of financial position, order of liquidity'; - (iv) [310000] 'Statement of comprehensive income, profit or loss, by function of expense'; - (v) [320000] 'Statement of comprehensive income, profit or loss, by nature of expense'; - (vi) [410000] 'Statement of comprehensive income, OCI components presented net of tax'; - (vii) [420000] 'Statement of comprehensive income, OCI components presented before tax'; and - (viii) [610000] 'Statement of changes in equity'. - (b) IAS 7 Statement of Cash Flows: - (i) [510000] 'Statement of cash flows, direct method'; and - (ii) [520000] 'Statement of cash flows, indirect method'. - If a Standard does not specify whether an entity is required to present an item in the primary financial statements, the corresponding IFRS Taxonomy element for that item is placed within the presentation group applicable to that particular Standard. - Elements that reflect common reporting practice and that are often presented in primary financial statements are normally included within the following IFRS Taxonomy presentation groups: - (a) [800100] 'Notes Subclassifications of assets, liabilities and equities'; - (b) [800200] 'Notes Analysis of income and expense'; - (c) [800300] 'Notes Statement of cash flows, additional disclosures'; and - (d) [800400] 'Notes Statement of changes in equity, additional disclosures'.

+IFRS Taxonomy presentation groups should not be interpreted as providing instructions or guidance on how an entity should present its primary financial statements.

+- Preparers need to consider the IFRS Taxonomy content in its entirety when tagging primary financial statements.
+Preparers may choose to first review the presentation groups referred to in paragraphs 140 and 142 to find an element to tag a disclosure presented in their primary financial statements.
 If a suitable element cannot be found within these presentation groups, preparers should not assume an appropriate element does not exist elsewhere within the IFRS Taxonomy.
-Preparers should search the remaining IFRS Taxonomy content using, for example, element standard labels or element references. - 136 IFRS Taxonomy presentation groups should not be interpreted as providing instructions or guidance on how an entity should present its primary financial statements.
+Preparers should search the remaining IFRS Taxonomy content using, for example, element standard labels or element references. - 144 IFRS Taxonomy presentation groups should not be interpreted as providing instructions or guidance on how an entity should present its primary financial statements.
 As entities may present their financial statements in a variety of ways, it is unlikely that the presentation in the IFRS Taxonomy will be an exact match with statements provided by a particular entity.